Bob Smith Returns on April 2 to Discuss Shakespeare's Pericles at Greenwich Library

 On May 7, the final week of the series, a film of Shakespeare's Pericles starring Mike Gwilym and Amanda Redman will be shown.
 (Running Time 177 Minutes).

 The program is open to all at no charge.
 The Shakespeare series is made possible through the support of the Greenwich Library Board of Trustees and contributions by generous donors.
 Copies of the play will be provided.
-For more information, please contact Matthew Sgritta at firstname.lastname@example.org or call (203) 622-7972.
+For more information, please call Matthew Sgritta at (203) 622-7972.
 You can learn more about Greenwich Library events by subscribing to the Library's email newsletter.

 Subscribe to the Greenwich Library eNewsletter